Generative AI Tools | AI Competency Centre

 How to Access Safely

-- Log in through Oxford's official portal using your university SSO
+- Log in at https://chatgpt.com/ using your University SSO

 - Verify protection - Look for "Oxford University" branding in the interface